UniForceMusic/Sentience/README.md

 ```
 composer install

-PHP index.PHP database/create
+PHP index.php database/create
-PHP index.PHP database/init
+PHP index.php database/init
-PHP index.PHP database/migrate
+PHP index.php database/migrate
 ```

 To start the HTTP server, run the following command to start the built-in PHP development server
 ```
-PHP index.PHP server/start
+PHP index.php server/start
 ```

 ## 2. Creating routes and commands

-Sentience uses callable functions that are executed when the incoming request or command matches a string defined in the `routes.PHP` or `commands.PHP` file.
+Sentience uses callable functions that are executed when the incoming request or command matches a string defined in the `routes.php` or `commands.php` file.

 All types of callables are supported.